 Pavement cafe and huge outdoor seating area for popular Wetherspoons pub in Sheffield

+Pavement cafe and outdoor seating area planned for Wetherspoons pub Sheffield Waterworks on Division Street

-A popular bar in Sheffield city centre is hoping to create a pavement cafe with extra outdoor seating.
+A popular Wetherspoons pub in Sheffield city centre is hoping to create a pavement cafe with extra outdoor seating.

 Division Street pub Sheffield Waterworks Company, owned by J D Wetherspoon, has applied for permission to create an external seating area with 13 tables and 28 chairs on decking.